helix-editor/helix/book/src/guides/indent.md

 - `@stop-extend`:
 Prevents the first extension of an ancestor of this node.
 For example, in Python a return expression always ends the block that it is in.
-Note that this only prevents the next extension of one ancestor: If multiple ancestors can be extended (for example multiple nested conditional blocks in python), only the extension of the innermost ancestor is prevented.
+Note that this only stops the extension of the next `@extend-indented` capture.
+If multiple ancestors are captured, only the extension of the innermost one is prevented.
+All other ancestors are unaffected (regardless of whether the innermost ancestor would actually have been extended).

 ## Predicates